mathewlowry/myhub-gpt/AI4Communities post.md

 ### *... section to be developed(?)*

 ***need to know about Bluesky and Nostr:***

 * am I talking out of my rear end?

 ---

-My gut feeling is that for AI4communities to work in decentralised, privacy-first spaces like these, the apps people use will need to be less superficial in nature to generate higher-quality training data.
-After all, there’s only so much value in short status updates.
+My gut feeling is that for AI4communities to work in **privacy-first** spaces like these, the apps people use will need to be less superficial to generate higher-quality training data.
+After all, there’s only so much value in short status updates, and noone's proposing following users around the web, siphoning up their data to sell to marketers as Facebook *et al* do.

 > there’s only so much value in short status updates